KlnSdr/Hades/README.md

 ## Configuration
 - `hades.context`: The context path of the Hades web interface.
 Default: `/`
 - `hades.disableWelcomeMessage`: Don't send a message indicating when the system was (re)started to the admin user.
+- `hades.enableEncryption`: Enable the encryption password that can be used to encrypt sensitive data.
+Default: `false` (if set to `true` the `MASTER_KEY` environment variable must be set)
 - `hades.login.maxAttempts`: The maximum number of login attempts before the user is locked out.
 Default: `5`
 - `hades.login.lockDuration`: The duration in milliseconds a user is locked out after reaching the maximum number of login attempts.
 Default: `300000`